ZeaLoVe/zealove.github.io/content/en/posts/xxxops.md

 This process is accompanied by the rise of many concepts, including agile, cloud-native, SRE, CICD, and so on.
 Each name implies a large number of technology stacks and methodologies.

-So some people say DevOps itself is a concept rather than a development model, and that implementing DevOps requires a lot of infrastructure transformation including development tools such as IaC, automation, CICD Pipeline; and infrastructure level refinement such as container orchestration, serverless architecture.
+So some people say DevOps itself is a concept rather than a development model, and that implementing DevOps requires a lot of infrastructure transformation including development tools such as IaC, automation, CICD Pipeline; and infrastructure level such as container orchestration, serverless architecture.

 Hard for me to go on, a lot of technology intersection within this one term, before I saw a DevOps technology learning roadmap, full of a screen not enough to put on.